zoylendt/zoylendt.github.io/content/Note Taking/quartz config changes.md

 	  - Compress the search bar to fit the light/dark mode toggle switch next to it instead of under it
   - Remove the [Explorer](https://quartz.jzhao.xyz/features/explorer) from all but the `index.md` page
   - Change the Image shown in the browser tab, default: [Quartz image](https://github.com/jackyzha0/quartz/blob/v4/quartz/static/icon.png)
-  - Show folder images in the explorer, see [here](https://github.com/jackyzha0/quartz/blob/v4/quartz/static/icon.png)
+  - Show folder emoji in the explorer, see [here](https://quartz.jzhao.xyz/features/explorer#add-emoji-prefix)
   - Show `Last updated at` and `History` (link to github file history) next to `Published at` and `Reading time`, like here: https://www.chadly.net/ & https://notes.yxy.ninja/
   - Change the background from plain white, like here: https://jzhao.xyz/ & https://mwalton.me/ -> [GitHub](https://github.com/jackyzha0/jackyzha0.github.io/blob/db58591f9291df6f789e80294a343c5ffd424918/quartz/styles/custom.scss#L20)
   - Exclude some pages, like `tags`, from the [Graph View](https://quartz.jzhao.xyz/features/graph-view)